The Proud Princess and the Ring

 ring effects

-Evening fell and the largest ballroom in the palace was primed for the celebration.
-A quartet of musicians stood in a nook and created magnificent melodies.
+Evening fell and the largest ballroom in the palace was primed for Princess Damarishka’s birthday celebration.
+A quartet of musicians in a nook produced magnificent melodies.
 People in glittering jewels and gleaming satin danced on polished parquet floors.
-Diamonds, crystals, emeralds, sapphires, rubies, gold, and silver, all flashed in the light of hundreds of chandeliers and thousands of candles.
-Damarishka danced most of all, alternating one partner after another, although each one seemed more boring than the next.
-Either they praised her or themselves.
+Diamonds, crystals, emeralds, sapphires, rubies, gold, and silver flashed in the light of hundreds of thousands of candles in freshly lit chandeliers.

 But the one thing Damarishka wanted most of all was missing.